section-engineering-education/engineering-education/content/articles/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/index.md

 From the generated report, the dataset has 21 variables and 7043 observations/data points.
 The dataset has no missing values and duplication rows.
 The image also shows the variable types, which are categorical(13), boolean(6), and numerical(2).

 #### Variables
 This section shows all the dataset variables.
-It provides useful characteristics and information about the variables.
+In addition, it provides useful characteristics and information about the variables.

 The outputs below show some of the important variables:

 **customerID and gender**

 ![CustomerID and Gender](/engineering-education/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/customer-id-and-gender.jpg)